-- 4.10 In some circumstances it may be necessary to consider an allegation against an individual not directly employed by APTCOO, where APTCOO's policies and procedures do not fully apply; for example, contracted staff provided by an employment agency or business. - 4.11 However, in accordance with KCSIE 2023 guidance, APTCOO will ensure allegations/concerns are dealt with properly and under no circumstance will a decision be made to cease using the contracted staff due to safeguarding concerns without finding out the facts and liaising with the LADO to determine a suitable outcome.
-Where an allegation is made against contracted staff, the Headteacher will immediately contact both the Local Authority Designated Officer (LADO) and the agency/business concerned.
-APTCOO will continue to support any investigation that is required. - 4.12 It is important that any concerns raised about contracted staff are shared with their employer so that any potential patterns of inappropriate conduct can be identified. - 4.13 For directly contracted staff, it may be necessary to discuss with the individual whether it is appropriate to suspend them, or redeploy them to another part of APTCOO, whilst an investigation is carried out. - 4.14 Whilst agencies will need to be fully involved and co-operate with any enquiries from the LADO, police and/or children's social care, APTCOO may need to take the lead on an investigation.
-This is because agencies won't have direct access to children or young people, or other APTCOO staff, and therefore may find it difficult to collate evidence as part of an investigation.
+4.10 In some circumstances it may be necessary to consider an allegation against an individual not directly employed by APTCOO, where APTCOO's policies and procedures do not fully apply; for example, contractors or external stakeholders.

+4.11 However, in accordance with KCSIE 2024 guidance, APTCOO will ensure allegations/concerns are dealt with properly and under no circumstance will a decision be made to cease using the contracted staff due to safeguarding concerns without finding out the facts and liaising with the LADO to determine a suitable outcome.
+Where an allegation is made against contractors or external stakeholders, the CEO or Headteacher will immediately contact both the Local Authority Designated Officer (LADO) and the business/service concerned.
+APTCOO will continue to support any investigation that is required.

+4.12 It is important that any concerns raised about contracted staff are shared with their employer so that any potential patterns of inappropriate conduct can be identified.

+4.13 For directly contracted staff, it may be necessary to discuss with the individual whether it is appropriate to suspend them or redeploy them to another part of APTCOO, whilst an investigation is carried out.

+4.14 Whilst external agencies will need to be fully involved and co-operate with any enquiries from the LADO, police and/or children's social care, APTCOO may need to take the lead on an investigation.
+This is because agencies won't have direct access to children, or other APTCOO staff, and therefore may find it difficult to collate evidence as part of an investigation.
 APTCOO may also be required to liaise with the LADO in relation to the referral process.